18vishaka/SAMSUNG-PD-TRAINING-/README.md

 ```ruby
 report_clock_timing -type summary
 ```
+The `report_clock_timing` command, specifically of type "summary," within IC Compiler II (ICC2), is employed to produce a condensed summary report encompassing the clock timing details of your digital integrated circuit design.
+This command offers a bird's-eye view of the clock timing performance, a crucial factor in guaranteeing the correct operation of synchronous digital circuits.

+**Output:** Upon executing this command, it generates a summary report containing essential timing information pertaining to the clock signals within your design.
+This report presents an overview of the clock timing characteristics, helping designers assess and ensure the synchronicity and proper operation of their digital circuits.
 <img  width="1085" alt="day21_15" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day21/day21_15.png"> <br>

 ```ruby
 report_clock_timing -type skew
 ```
+The `report_clock_timing` command, specifically of type "skew," within IC Compiler II (ICC2), serves the purpose of generating a report that offers insight into the skew within the clock tree of your digital integrated circuit design.
+Clock skew, in this context, refers to the disparity in arrival times of clock signals at various elements within the design, such as flip-flops or latches.
+Having a grasp of clock skew and being able to manage it effectively is crucial for guaranteeing the dependable operation of synchronous digital circuits.
+This report is a valuable tool for assessing and addressing skew-related issues in your design.
 <img  width="1085" alt="day21_16" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day21/day21_16.png"> <br>